By Eric Fergason

 I’m one of those classic students that experimented with different majors.
 Also, I was not a traditional student, as I worked my way through college.
 I was fortunate to be employed by a company that supported continuing education, and I did a variety of side jobs, from writing obituaries, to retail work, to restaurant work, to finally working within a marketing department of a large electronics firm.
 I started out as a pre-pharmacy major and landed in the School of Business via an indirect route.
 I eventually finished my degree, graduating from the UA with a B.S. in Business Administration, with a major in Marketing.

-Where did you work before you joined the SALT Center as a Strategic Learning Specialist?
+Where did you work before you joined the SALT Center as a Senior Student Support Specialist?

-I worked at the SALT Center in several capacities before becoming a Strategic Learning Specialist (SLS).
+I worked at the SALT Center in several capacities before becoming a Senior Student Support Specialist.
 However, prior to working at the SALT Center, I worked in the employment industry as a recruiter and personnel specialist.
 I loved this work as it involved helping others and finding their strengths, and making a good match between employer and employee.
 For many years, I did extensive volunteer work with military spouses by taking part in support groups, being involved in leadership roles on steering committees, and working to make life better for families with loved ones who were deployed.
 I have also worked as a freelance writer, and I still earn a bit of money on the side by writing.

-How did you learn about the role of Strategic Learning Specialist?
+How did you learn about the role of Senior Student Support Specialist?

 I worked at the SALT Center in a different area supporting students.
-I enjoyed the student contact that I had from this role, and had the goal of eventually becoming a SLS, so I was happy when the opportunity presented itself.
+I enjoyed the student contact that I had from this role, and had the goal of eventually becoming a Senior Student Support Specialist, so I was happy when the opportunity presented itself.
 It is a rewarding and challenging job.

-Describe a typical Strategic Learning Specialist appointment - what do you talk about with students?
+Describe a typical Senior Student Support Specialist appointment - what do you talk about with students?
 Which learning strategies do you recommend most often?

 No day is the same, and that is something that I thrive on.
 I like the fact that one student appointment could focus on time management techniques and the next could be setting up tutoring.
 Student needs set my agenda and we work from there.
 I hope that my students find me supportive and caring.
 I want to help students accomplish their goals.

-What’s your favorite thing about being a Strategic Learning Specialist?
+What’s your favorite thing about being a Senior Student Support Specialist?